gravity-ui/nodekit/docs/contexts.md

 ## Distributed tracing

-**Note: currently NodeKit uses OpenTelemetry & jaeger-client for tracing.
-However, we're planning to move to the OpenTelemetry libraries.
-See [this issue](https://github.com/gravity-ui/nodekit/issues/2) for more details.**

-NodeKit Contexts are integrated with [Jaeger Tracing](https://www.jaegertracing.io).
-If tracing is enabled in your application, each created context (except the root one) will create jaeger span alongside it.
+NodeKit Contexts are integrated with [Opentelemetry tracing](https://opentelemetry.io/).
+If tracing is enabled in your application, each created context (except the root one) will create span alongside it.
 Logs are working too: they're added to spans as events.

 You can also set tags for spans: